newx/newx/README.md

 # Newton Garcia (newx)

-I'm an Software Developer with 15 years of experience working on E-Commerce, Email Marketing, Web Hosting solutions and also bootstrap a few projects of my own.
+I'm an Software Developer with 15 years of experience working on many E-Commerce, Email Marketing, Web Hosting and other solutions.
+I've also bootstraped a few projects of my own.

 **WORK**